NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 It is easy to see that, the set of predicates for all indivisible boxing splits is exactly the predicate in CodeBlock 1, nothing more, nothing less.

-**Theorem 2:** TMA load provides strong correctness if and only if in the consumer all indivisible splits on the path between the allocation domain and the TMA domain are boxing splits.
+**Theorem 2:** TMA load provides strong correctness if and only if in the consumer, there is no allocation-size-changing expressions between the allocation domain and the TMA domain except boxing splits.

 **Proof:**